dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
-yeah very happy to be here
+yes very happy to be here

 **Carlo Vicari:**
-yeah
+yes
-definitely so yeah yeah so uh Joel kind of if you could just give everybody a little bit of a background and you know um your general background and kind of how you got to detect I guess
+definitelyh so Joel kind
+of if you could just give everybody a little bit of a background and you know your general background and kind of how you got to detect I guess